History of baseball in the Tampa Bay area: Past

-The Tampa Bay area has had a long association with minor league baseball.
+The Tampa Bay area has a long association with minor league baseball.
 The first modern example was the 1919 Tampa Smokers, a charter member of the original Class D Florida State League (FSL).
 The expansion St. Petersburg Saints joined the FSL in 1920.
 After the Smokers folded in 1954, the Tampa Tarpons played in the FSL from 1957 until 1989.

 Tampa, St. Petersburg, and other nearby communities also fielded teams in a variety of defunct minor leagues, including the Florida International League, the Florida State Negro League, and the short-lived Florida West Coast League.

 Present

 The Tampa Bay area is currently home to five teams in the Low-A Florida State League: the Tampa Tarpons, Clearwater Threshers, Dunedin Blue Jays, Bradenton Marauders, and Lakeland Flying Tigers.
 Several major league organizations also field squads in the rookie-level Gulf Coast League and the Florida Instructional League.

-Besides hosting actual baseball games, the corporate offices of Minor League Baseball have been located in St. Petersburg since 1973.
+The corporate offices of Minor League Baseball have been located in St. Petersburg since 1973.

 Other professional leagues

+The Tampa Rockets were a short-lived team in the late 1940s and early 1950s that played in the Florida State Negro League, one of the many Negro Leagues that existed at the time.

 St. Petersburg was the home of the St. Petersburg Pelicans in the short-lived Senior Professional Baseball Association in 1989–1990.
 The league featured former major league players who were age 35 or older.
 The Pelicans won the only league championship.